Skip to content

 Plan to make your pennies go farther.

 I mean have you seen the price of groceries?
-One big tip I have for this summer vacation is to try to stretch your pennies more than you normally would on a trip.
+One big tip I have for this summer vacation is to try to stretch your pennies more than you normally would.
 Look into your destination’s public transportation options (some places are better than you’d think.)
 If you’re driving, figure out the cheapest gas stations by downloading an app like Gasbuddy.
 Book places with kitchens so you can cook some meals instead of always eating out.
 I personally love a hotel with a kitchenette.
 Check any potential discounts, this is where your AAA or AARP membership comes in handy, and see if any of the places you visit have free days or free time periods.
 There are really a ton of ways you can save money when traveling that we sometimes forget about!

 Don’t underestimate your local train routes.